The Best Easy and Cost-Effective Soul Food Recipes

 1. Pour your sweet potato filling into the unbaked pie crust.

-1. Bake for 55-60 minutes; check for doneness by inserting a knife in the center, and if it comes out clean, it’s ready to take out of the oven.
+1. Bake for 55-60 minutes.
+Check for doneness by inserting a knife in the center.
+If it comes out clean, then it’s ready to take out of the oven.

-1. Remove from oven, let cool completely, and enjoy!
+1. Lastly, remove from oven.
+Let cool completely and enjoy!

 High-interest loans can be expensive and should be used only for short-term financial needs, not long-term solutions.
 Customers with credit difficulties should seek credit counseling.
 The opinions expressed above are solely the author’s views and may or may not reflect the opinions and beliefs of the website or its affiliates.
 Cash Factory USA does not provide financial advice.